 Kellie Lerner is a partner in the Antitrust and Trade Regulation Practice Group of Robins Kaplan L.L.P. where she litigates “bet the company” litigation on behalf of businesses and publicly traded corporations.
 Ms. Lerner co-founded Roseann’s Gift, an organization named for her late mother and dedicated to raising research funding to cure lung cancer.
 The organization is currently funding lung cancer research at Weill Medical College of Cornell University.
 She is a member of the Tri-State Area Advisory Board of Jumpstart, which works to provide equal access to education for preschool children in low-income communities.
 She also provides pro bono assistance to KIND (Kids In Need of Defense) and has previously provided assistance to AARP and the Lawyers Committee for Civil Rights Under the Law.
 She lives in lower Manhattan where she is entirely outnumbered by her husband, Jeff, and her three sons, Roman, Otis and Quinn.

-Jonathan Lewinsohn is a Partner at Centerbridge Partners, LP, an investment manager focused on distressed and stressed credit, special situations, and private equity.
-Prior to joining Centerbridge, Mr. Lewinsohn was Head of Research and a member of the Investment Committee at Anchorage Capital Group.
-He was previously a law clerk to Judge Richard A. Posner of the US Court of Appeals and began his career at Morgan Stanley.
+Jonathan Lewinsohn is the co-Founder and Managing Partner of Diameter Capital Partners LP, a credit focused investment manager.
+Prior to founding Diameter he was a Partner at Centerbridge Partners, LP and was previously Head of Research and a member of the Investment Committee at Anchorage Capital Group; a law clerk to Judge Richard A. Posner of the US Court of Appeals; and an analyst at Morgan Stanley.
 Mr. Lewinsohn received his JD from Yale Law School and his BA, summa cum laude, from Cornell University’s College of Arts and Sciences.
-He is a Term Member of the Council on Foreign Relations, a member of the Economic Club of New York, and serves on the board of Families for Excellent Schools.
-He lives in Tribeca with his wife Elizabeth and their children Gabriel and Clara.
+He lives in Tribeca with his wife Elizabeth and their two children.

 Randall McCallum is a Managing Director and Co-Head of Equity Derivatives at BTIG, a financial services company focused on finding trading solutions that are customizable, scalable and targeted to our clients specific needs.
 Randall earned a B.S in economics from Tulane University and has been active in other philanthropic organizations having spent almost ten years on the board of A Little Hope which was started post 9/11 to help children deal with losing loved ones at a young age.
 Randall currently lives in Tribeca with his wife Tracey, and two daughters Reese and Sydney.